 • You pay exactly the same (sometimes even less thanks to our discounts).

-• You get the same price, we can continue creating independent content,
+• You get the same price, we can continue creating independent content, and everyone wins.

 Thank you for supporting this project and for joining us in every corner of the Philippines.